How Does Distracted Driving Cause Motorcycle Accidents in DC?

 • Wrongful death cases for family members of the deceased

 At Regan Zambri Long, we have a team of experienced DC distracted driving accident and motorcycle accident lawyers who can help you recover.
 With years of experience, let us use our knowledge, expertise, and connections to win your case.
-Contact us today for a free consultation so we can discuss the specifics of your case.
+Contact us today for a free consultation to discuss the specifics of your case.
 We only get paid if we win your case.

 Why Choose Regan Zambri Long’s Washington, DC Motorcycle Accident Attorneys?

 If you are riding a motorcycle through DC, Maryland, or Virginia, the reality is you may find yourself traveling with distracted drivers.
 Maybe they didn’t see you and they veered into your lane.
 Or maybe they were texting and didn’t stop in time, rear-ending you at a red light.
-In some cases, motorcyclists are hard for other drivers to see, or it’s harder for them to anticipate their movements.
+In many distracted driving cases, the at-fault driver claims they did not see the motorcyclist or did not anticipate the rider’s lawful movement.
+Under DC, Maryland, and Virginia law, drivers have a duty to watch for motorcyclists and to operate their vehicles safely around them.
+Failing in that duty does not excuse the resulting harm.

 Whatever the case may be in your motorcycle distracted driving accident, we have a team of accident attorneys with almost 200 years of combined experience to make sure you are not trying to recover alone.
 Our work has earned national recognition, including being consistently named among the Best Law Firms in America, all six of our partners being listed among Lawdragon’s 500 Leading Plaintiff Consumer Lawyers in the nation, and senior partner Salvatore Zambri honored among their 2026 list of the 500 Leading Lawyers in America.